 Occurrence in Theatrum editions and page number: never regularly included.

 Approximate number of copies printed: very few.
-Five or six copies have survived, of which I own two copies.
+Five or six copies have survived.

 Cartographic sources: Guillaume Postel (1510-1581) made a map of France which was printed from two wood blocks in Paris in 1570.
 This map was an improvement on the Jolivet source, which is the standard map through most editions of the Theatrum (plate Ort34).
 The present map is a reduced but true copy of Postel's map.